cawilchesp/ffmpeg_conversion/README.md

 ## Project Structure

 - main.py: Entry point for running the tracker
-- ffmpeg: Folder containing FFMPEG.
+- ffmpeg: Folder containing FFMPEG for Windows.
 Its path can be customized with parameter `--ffmpeg`.
 - modules/
     - process_config.py: Configuration processing.
     - ffmpeg_processing.py: Video conversion and cropping processing.